Isaac-Pruett/Jetson-RT-Traffic-System/README.md

 # Jetson-RT-Traffic-System
+Caltrans Traffic Cam
+By Marco Menashe, Micah Miller, Binh To, Jack Toyama

-SURP 2025 Project for Cal Poly Slo.
-Real-time traffic detection with a Jetson Orin Nano. test push to the repo from 2nd board
+Continued from SURP 2025 Project for Cal Poly Slo.
+Real-time traffic detection with a Jetson Orin Nano.

-cd "$(dirname) "$0")"
+By Isaac Pruett

+# Features
+1. MP4 and Cal Trans live cam video input
+2. Vehicle outlines and path visualization in real-time
+3. Base CSV creation with vehicle type, confidence level, vehicle ID, start, and end position
+4. Cluster algorithm runs on base CSV input
+5. Accurately assigns vehicles to a cluster and outputs CSV with base information plus cluster

 commands to run everything off of a mp4
 1. ros2 run rqt_image_view rqt_image_view